Actindo-AG/Documentation/Payments/UserInterface/01_ListAuthorizations.md

     Click this button to update the entries.

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
     Click this button to display the columns bar and to customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.
+    > [Info] It is recommended to add the following columns to your view to get the required information as well as to better filter and sort the entries: Status ID, Status information (if applicable).
 - ![Filter](../../Assets/Icons/Filter.png "[Filter]") Filter (x)
     Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

-- ![x Disable Elastic search] ....

 ## Authorizations &ndash; Attributes
-*Payments > Authorizations > Tab LIST > Select an authorization ticket > Tab Attributes*
+*Payments > Payments and Captures > Tab LIST > Select an authorization ticket > Tab Attributes*

 ![Attributes](../../Assets/Screenshots/Payments/Authorization/Attributes.png "[Attributes]")

+incoming payment base data: Allgemeine FElder, die Actindo benötigt diese Daten unterstützen die Standardfunktionen vom Payments modul Abfragen auf diese FElder